Free lookup — no account required

 How do I look up a contractor license by name?

 The TrackMyVendor lookup widget searches by license number.
-If you only have the contractor's name, visit the state board directly: Texas TDLR at tdlr.texas.gov, Florida DBPR at myfloridalicense.com, or California CSLB at cslb.ca.gov — all three allow name-based searches.
+If you only have the contractor's name, visit the state board directly: Texas TDLR at tdlr.texas.gov, Florida DBPR at myfloridalicense.com, California CSLB at cslb.ca.gov, Washington L&I at lni.wa.gov, or Oregon CCB at oregon.gov — all allow name-based searches.
 Once you have the license number, you can use the widget above to quickly verify status and expiration.

 What's the difference between a lookup and ongoing monitoring?